wtp43/obsidian-vault/Revision Feb 2024.md

 - Typically, no decrease-key function is used and instead just append and invalidate entries later on in which case, the complexity is same as Kruskal's

+- IMPORTANT: It does not matter which vertex you start at.
+There can be multiple MST's.
+This is because we are always choosing the lowest-cost edge for the current vertex

 ```python
 MST-PRIM(G, w, r)
 1  for each u ∈ G.V